inreambonanza/DailyJournal/README.md

 # DailyJournal

-Static web application using node JS with express.
+Static web application using node JS with Express JS.